stdtabs/stdtabs.github.io/docs/basics.md

 ## Features

-PhpTabs basics are the read, write, convert, dump, import and render operations.
+PhpTabs basics are the read, write, convert, export, import and render operations.

 This document describes the best way to use these tools.